June 15, 2020

 Auburndale, Florida is a city of 16,000 people between Lakeland and Haines City on a major east-west federal highway, US-92.
 It is less than 50 miles southwest of Orlando.

 Like most small Florida cities, you have to get off the main highway and find the heart of the original town that was there in the old days and still exists.

 If you are traveling on I-4 from Tampa or Orlando, the most scenic way to come into town is on Country Road 559.

 Auburndale is only about 4 miles south of the Interstate, and you will travel through some rolling grove and lake country that gives you a taste of how things used to be back in the day when citrus was king.

 If you come into town on US-92, the main scenery includes warehouses, old citrus packing plants, more warehouses and the big box stores and fast food places typical of most of Florida.

-It may be a quiet little town once you get off the main road, but it is also a thriving economic center.
+It may be a quiet little town once you get off the main road, but it is also a thriving economic center around its edges.

 An example of one business that defines the town is Comcar Industries, formerly known as Commercial Carrier Corporation.
 The giant trucking firm was founded in 1953 by Guy Bostick.

 He built the firm with the help of his children into a giant company that now has 3,000 trucks and a host of other operations.